XenitAB/xenitab.github.io/docs/xks/developer-guide/observability.md

 Monitoring applications is an especially important feature when developing microservices and something that all developers of microservices needs to focus on.

-We currently support two solutions to gather observability data in XKF, [Datadog](https://www.datadoghq.com) and the [Opentelemetry](https://opentelemetry.io/) stack which is a open-source solution.
+We currently support two solutions to gather observability data in XKF, [Datadog](https://www.datadoghq.com) and the [Opentelemetry](https://opentelemetry.io/) stack which is an open-source solution.

 ## Datadog